 Generally speaking the higher an appliances power rating in watts, the more it costs to run.
 This is part of the reason campsites limit each pitch to around 2000w.
 Any more and it would cost them an absolute fortune if everyone is running electric cookers, fridges, ovens, TV’s etc.

-The cheapest to run is the Oypla Oil Filled Radiator for it’s low wattage but running the Kampa Diddy on its lower setting for a shorter period of time is pretty close to the same expenditure and efficiency.
+The cheapest to run is the Oypla Oil Filled Radiator (Amazon) for it’s low wattage but running the Kampa Diddy (Amazon) on its lower setting for a shorter period of time is pretty close to the same expenditure and efficiency.

 Skip to the end…